2026 Maryland county executive elections: Montgomery County

 The incumbent county executive is Democrat Marc Elrich, who was re-elected in 2022 with 75.1 percent of the vote.
-He initially said that he would run for a third term, however, Montgomery County voters approved a referendum during the 2024 elections limiting county executives to two consecutive terms, barring Elrich from running for a third term.
+He initially said that he would run for a third term; however, Montgomery County voters approved a referendum during the 2024 elections limiting county executives to two consecutive terms, barring Elrich from running for a third term.

+Primary elections were held on June 23, 2026.
+At-large Montgomery County councilmember Will Jawando won the Democratic primary, while accountant Esther Wells won the Republican primary.